 Feel like you’ve missed some secret trick and overwhelmed?

-We know why people put hashtags in the first comment.
+We’ve got the lowdown on why some people put hashtags in the first comment on Instagram.
 Read on to discover if you should too.

 Here’s a great example we spotted from @empiredsgnevent in a recent post.